MeganGrass/Resident-Evil-2-Starter-Kit/README.md

 ## Notes
-STR (movie) playback is completely disabled until I can get XA functionality back into proper working order
+STR (movie) playback is currently disabled

 The title screen is extremely basic and currently missing a couple features